-This can be liberating in the context of mental activity we label "bad" or "negative."
-It helps put our suffering into perspective - the stress will pass, the anxiety won't last forever, the sadness will eventually subside.
+This can be liberating in the context of things we label "bad" or "negative."
+It helps put our suffering into perspective - the hard times will pass, the stress will abate, the anxiety won't last forever, the sadness will eventually subside.

-But, it can cause trepidation to realize that mental activity we label "good" or "positive" isn't permanent, either.
+But, it can cause trepidation to realize that things we label "good" or "positive" aren't permanent, either.